Merrill Lynch & Co.: Founding and early history

 The company was founded on January 6, 1914, when Charles E. Merrill opened Charles E. Merrill & Co. for business at 7 Wall Street in New York City.
 A few months later, Merrill's friend, Edmund C. Lynch, joined him, and in 1915 the name was officially changed to Merrill, Lynch & Co.
-At that time, the firm's name included a comma between Merrill and Lynch, which was dropped in 1938 In 1916, Winthrop H. Smith joined the firm.
+At that time, the firm's name included a comma between Merrill and Lynch, which was dropped in 1938.
+In 1916, Winthrop H. Smith joined the firm.
+Michael G. Ricciardi served as the head of the private equity funds group at Merrill Lynch & Co.

 In 1921, the company purchased Pathé Exchange, which later became RKO Pictures.
 In 1926, the firm acquired a controlling interest in Safeway Inc., transforming the small grocery store into the country's third largest grocery store chain by the early 1930s.

 In 1930, Merrill led the firm through a major restructuring, spinning-off the company's retail brokerage business to E. A. Pierce & Co. (formerly A. H. Housman & Co.) to focus on investment banking.
 Along with the business, Merrill also transferred the bulk of its employees, including Lynch and Winthrop H. Smith.
 Charles Merrill received a minority interest in E.A.
 Pierce in the transaction.
 Throughout the 1930s, E.A.
 Pierce remained the largest brokerage in the US.
 The firm, led by Edward A. Pierce, Lynch, and Smith would also prove one of the most innovative in the industry, introducing IBM machines into the business' record keeping.
 Additionally, by 1938, E.A.
 Pierce would control the largest wire network with a private network of over 23,000 miles of telegraph wires.
 These wires were typically used for orders.

 Despite its strong position in the market, E.A.
 Pierce was struggling financially in the 1930s and was thinly capitalized.
 Following the death of Lynch in 1938, Smith began discussions with Merrill, who owned a minority interest in E.A.
 Pierce, about a possible merger of the two firms.
 On April 1, 1940, Merrill Lynch merged with E. A. Pierce & Co. and Cassatt & Co., a Philadelphia-based brokerage firm in which both Merrill Lynch and E.A.
 Pierce held an interest. and was briefly known as Merrill Lynch, E. A. Pierce, and Cassatt.
 The company became the first on Wall Street to publish an annual fiscal report in 1941.

-In 1941, Merrill Lynch, E. A. Pierce and Cassatt merged with Fenner & Beane, a New Orleans-based investment bank and commodities company.
+In 1941, Merrill Lynch, E. A. Pierce and Cassatt merged with Fenner & Beane, a New Orleans–based investment bank and commodities company.
 Throughout the 1930s, Fenner & Beane was consistently the second largest securities firm in the US.
 The combined firm, which became the clear leader in securities brokerage in the US, was renamed Merrill Lynch, Pierce, Fenner & Beane.